mshwf/til/src/Docker.md

 ## Commands

-run	[name]	> run a container from an image, downloads it if it's not found, if it's a web server, it will run in attached mode. [name] is the image name or id, container is an instance of an image.
+`run <image name | image id>` runs a container from an image, downloads it if it's not found, if it's a web server, it will run in attached mode.

 run [name:tag]	> run a container with a specific tag
 	-d	> runs a container in a detached (background) mode (you can keep working in console) -it	>'i'nteractive 't'erminal mode (uses the current terminal for the running container process in interactive way) --name (string)> assign a name to the container